worldmind/perlqual/README.md

 ## Using

-1. Run
+1. Run in your project dir
 ```
 perlqual
 ```
-in your project dir
+2. Outside project dir you can run
-2. Run
 ```
 perlqual <project dir>
 ```
-3. Run
+3. If your libraries not installed run
 ```
 PERL5LIB=./lib perlqual
 ```
-if your libraries not installed

 ## Configuring